rabenojha/Mapfolio/README.md

+This repository contains selected maps and geovisualizations created by me.

 # 30DayMapChallenge

 #30DayMapChallenge is a map making challenge happening every November.
 People around the world makes map and share it on Twitter.